johngouk/scienceoxford-project2025/README.md

 *	A paired ENS160, for CO2/VOC readings, and AHT21, for Temp/RH - the latter will be used to calibrate the ENS160, attached using I2C on pins 25/26

-*	A pushbutton, connected to pin17, which just prints one of "Press event", "Double event" or "Long event" as appropriate on the Thonny REPL console
+*	A pushbutton, connected to pin17: For demo purposes this does:

+	Single press: Display either IP address, Current WiFi connection details, or Message Of The Day

+	Long press: Display "Long Event",then back to IP address

+	Double press: Display "DoubleEvent", then back to IP address

 You'll have to consult your own ESP dev board instructions to work out which Dx pins are attached to which actual Espressif GPIOnn pins.
 ## Software Instructions ##